chaunnybby7/professionalreadme-generator/GENERATED.md

 ## Installation

-The user can clone the repository from Github and download Node.js.
-This app requires a file system and inquirer module.
+The user should clone the repository from Github and download Node.
+This application also requires a file system and minquirer module.

 ## Usage

-Use inquirer from command line to answer questions regarding your project.
+Use Inquirer from your command line to answer the questions about your project.

 ## Credits